-Drivers with undisclosed penalty points that the insurer is not aware of.
+Drivers with undisclosed penalty point that the insurer is not aware of.

 Drivers with inappropriate amounts of rest.
 Particularly those driving commercial vehicles for extended periods of time, particularly if a tachograph is required to log this time.

 A fleet policy will not cover the driver for any injuries sustained.
-The insurer may have an employer’s liability policy which would have deal with this aspect in the event the accident was as a result of the negligence of the employer.
-E.g., if there was a vehicle defect which the driver couldn’t have known about.
+The insurer may have an employer’s liability policy which would have dealt with this aspect in the event the accident was a result of the negligence of the employer.
+E.g., if there was a vehicle defect that the driver couldn’t have known about.
 Personal accident cover should also be considered.

-Some employers restrict carrying passengers as this prevents personal injury claims from passengers and reduces the potential for high valued claims.
+Some employers restrict carrying passengers as this prevents personal injury claims from passengers and reduces the potential for high-value claims.

-Correct vehicle use and/or contingency under fleet policy.
+Correct vehicle use and/or contingency under the fleet policy.